supload/technical-whitepaper/technical-whitepaper.md

 Moving the backend storage to the IPFS filesystem allows any uploaded content to Supload to be insured to be available for the rest of time.
 IPFS is censorship proof file storage that is guaranteed to exist as long as the internet is working.

 * **User Benefits -** Video and Image hosting sites are notoriously prone to shutting down or having to censor content due to pressure from governments or corporations.
 Whether it is legal pressure for the content they are hosting, or the costs of operation become unbearable.
-* **Content Aggregation Site Benefits -** When a content hosting site goes down, the links to that content are still spread throughout the internet.
+* **Message Board Benefits -** When a content hosting site goes down, the links to that content are still spread throughout the internet.
 Broken image links is a longstanding problem for message boards and content aggregation such as Reddit.
 Forcing most moderators to only accept links to one to two of the most trusted centralized hosts.

 ### 2.1 Data Resolution
-Content on IPFS is addressed by the Base58 encoded hash of the content of the file.
+Content on IPFS is addressed by the base58 encoded hash of the content of the file.

 Filecoin uses it's own location resolution system built on a Distributed Hash Table.
 It's much more efficient than the current IPv4 location based system the internet uses.

 ### 2.2 Fetching content if Supload.com does not resolve
+The current state of Supload will be freely available on an Ethereum sub blockchain.
+Resolving the hash for the content from a Supload URL, will only require communicating with a fully synced Ethereum wallet.
 #```https://www.supload.com/<ipfshash1>```

-### 2.3 Efficiancy of data deduplication in IPFS
+### 2.3 Efficiency of data deduplication in IPFS
 IPFS addresses content based on the hash of the objects contents, not by it's location.
 Duplication of the same images and videos will result in only one copy being stored.
 This is an extremely efficient method for video and image storage.
 Duplicate posts of the same data will result in pointing to one copy of the file since the resulting base58 hash will be identical.